mysterious-coding/base_entranced/README.md

 7 = all DTechs get shield; only Hoth DTech gets demp also

 #### Weapon spawn preference
 Clients can decide their own preference of which weapon they would like to be holding when they spawn.
-To define your own preference list, type into your client JA: `/setu prefer <15 letters>`
+To define your own preference list, type into your client JA: `setu prefer <15 letters>`
 * `L` : Melee
 * `S` : Saber
 * `P` : Pistol